trifectatechfoundation/trifectatech-website/content/blog/Trifecta Tech Foundation: Open infrastructure software in the public interest.md

 ### Support us

 We need your financial backing to maintain our software and start new projects.
-Please get in touch with us via donate@trifectatech.org, if you are interested in financially supporting us.
+Please [get in touch with us](/support) if you are interested in financially supporting us.
 More: [trifectatech.org/support](https://trifectatech.org/support/)